Skip to main content

 Photo by Alex Green from Pexels

-Not just a female issue
+It’s not just a female issue

 The increasingly low fertility rate is not just a female issue.
 According to the Infertility Awareness Association of SA (IFAASA), an estimated 40% of infertility issues can be attributed to men, and a further 40% to women, and the remaining 20% are a combination of both.

-Dr. Crystal Meletiou, is a therapist specializing in supporting women with fertility and menopausal challenges.
+Dr. Crystal Meletiou, is a therapist specialising in supporting women with fertility and menopausal challenges.
 She says it is a common misconception that male fertility will continue well past a woman’s decline in infertility.

 Fertility declines begin in your 30s